tjburch/tjburch.github.io/_posts/2022-11-26-hockey-bayes.md

 Secondarily, latent goal creating and goal suppressing parameters are very broad concepts.
 Sweeping goal tending and defense into one parameter is definitely not the best possible approach here, and the easiest gain might be to model goal tending itself - possibly by using shots on goal as a Poisson process, and playing a similar game where the rate is lowered by a latent skill parameter of the opposing goalie.

 All in all, this study allowed me to employ a model which I've found quite clean on an interesting use-case, the Bruins hot start, giving insights into goal creation and goal suppression ability league-wide so far this year.

+Code to replicate this study can be found on [GitHub](https://github.com/tjburch/quick-bayes-hockey-study/blob/main/hierarchical_nhl.ipynb), and data is pulled from the [Hockey-Reference Schedule and Results](https://www.hockey-reference.com/leagues/NHL_2023_games.html).

 ## Citations